 MHI Group has identified 'transforming society through AI and digitalization' as one of its material issues.
 As part of this, we aim to work co-creatively with customers to present a series of solutions based on smart connectivity with complex mechanical systems and to develop new value chains utilizing digital technology.
 As the Group works together to promote digital innovation, MHI is also actively cultivating digital human resources.
+Specifically, we created a digital talent training program to nurture over 20,000 digital professionals across the Group.

-In the process of digital human resource development, we put in place a digital human resource model compliant with the various standards and guidelines, establish unitary standards for tasks and skills, and make an accurate assessment of the required human resources before formulating relevant development programs.
-The programs are conducted by our dedicated technical training center, which conducts over 500 training sessions a year made up of 240 different courses designed in-house.
+In the process of digital human resource development, we put in place a digital human resource model compliant with various standards and guidelines, establish unitary standards for tasks and skills, and make an accurate assessment of the required human resources before formulating relevant development programs.
+The programs are conducted by our dedicated technical training center, which conducts over 500 training sessions a year, made up of 240 different courses designed in-house.
 These include courses on Al and IoT dealing with their business applications and other aspects.

-We have additionally introduced an external education program offering around 2,000 course options at beginner, basic, or practical level.
-We publish a list of recommended courses and support of all employees to participate, whether in technical or non-technical grades.
+We have additionally introduced an external education program offering around 2,000 course options at beginner, basic, or practical levels.
+We publish a list of recommended courses and support all employees in participating, whether in technical or non-technical roles.